 The Venice Hongwanji continues its mission of helping to make the Nembutsu teaching of Jodo Shinshu a vital part of our members’ lives.
 To help us accomplish this, the Dharma School, Fujinkai, Adult Buddhist Association, Junior Young Buddhist Association, Sangha Teens, Cub Scout Pack 79, and Girl Scout Troop 5325 are active organizations of the Venice Hongwanji Buddhist Temple.
 These groups meet on a regularly scheduled basis.

 Throughout the year the temple calendar is filled with various observances.
 January begins with the observance of New Year’s or the Shusho-e.
 Also in January, the memorial service for the founder of Jodo Shinshu, Shinran Shonin, is also observed in three consecutive early morning services beginning on the 14th of January at 6:30AM.
 A Sunday morning service is also observed to commemorate this most important Jodo Shinshu holiday.
-In February, the entering into Pari-nirvana by Sakyamuni Buddha is observed.
-The Fujinkai also holds the memorial service for the Lady Takeko Kujo, the founder of the Fujinkai movement.
+In February, the Fujinkai holds the memorial service for the Lady Takeko Kujo (the founder of the Fujinkai movement), Eshin-ni Sama, and Kakushin-ni Sama.
 In conjunction with this service, the Fujinkai also remembers all of its late members during this service.
 In March, the Spring Ohigan service is observed.
 In April, the temple celebrates the birth of Sakyamuni Buddha with the decorating of the Hanamido (lit.
 “Flower altar”) and the observance of Hanamatsuri (lit.
 “Flower festival”).
 In May, the temple observes the birthday for Shinran Shonin and also holds gravesite Memorial Day services during the Memorial Day weekend.
 In June, the Dharma School observes its “All Life Forms Memorial Service” to remember the lives of late pets.
 July is the month Obon is observed with a memorial service and festival.
+In August, we hold an All Wars Memorial Service to remember our Veterans who have served our country.
 In September, the temple holds its Fall Ohigan service.
-In October, the Fujinkai remembers the life of Shinran Shonin’s wife, Eshin-ni.
 November is the month the temple holds its Eitaikyo service or a service where the lives of all those who have gone before us are appreciated for helping to make it possible for all of us to receive the Nembutsu teaching.
 December is the month where the Enlightenment of Sakyamuni Buddha is observed as Bodhi day.
 The temple also holds its Mochi tsuki (rice cake pounding) event in December.
 The temple’s year ends with the observance of the Joya-e or New Year’s Eve service.

 To help make these activities possible and to help the temple organizations and otherwise provide for our temple community, the temple is also involved in a number of annual fund-raising activities.
-These events include a Chicken Teriyaki Sale in October, the Mochi Tsuki in December (started in 1967), a Chicken Teriyaki Sale at the annual VJCC (Venice Japanese Community Center) festival in June, and the Obon Festival in July.
+These events include the Mochi Tsuki in December (started in 1967), a Chicken Teriyaki Sale at the annual VJCC (Venice Japanese Community Center) festival in June, and the Obon Festival in July.
 These fund raising activities are also ways for our membership to support the temple and develop a sense of community that includes members of all ages.

 Perhaps the biggest challenge of any religious institution is to continue to honor one’s religious heritage while trying to make the time tested religious truth of the tradition accessible, relevant and meaningful to the newcomer and younger generation alike.
 Part of the Venice Hongwanji approach to making this possible has been through maintaining and developing programs that encourage “sharing” and otherwise demonstrate the Nembutsu way of life in our daily lives.
 The idea of sharing may be considered one of the fundamental ideals of Jodo Shinshu Buddhism as seen in the expression of the Primal Vow of Amida Buddha.
 In this Primal Vow, the Buddha openly shares Enlightenment with all sentient beings and if it cannot be done promises to abandon Enlightenment entirely.